adina-hc/11-note-taker/README.md

-# 11 Note Taker Application
+# 11 - Note Taker Application

 ## Description

-This application uses Express with the server.js back end and saves and retrieves note data from a JSON file.
+This application uses Express within the server.js file back end, and saves and retrieves note data from a JSON file.
 The application can be deployed in Heroku.